 “Fifty to sixty degrees and raining, that’s prime slug hunting time,” explains Wendi.

-It’s all part of the fun at Slug Fest, which celebrates this native Northwest creature with tentacles, slug crafts and a Slug Story Walk.
+It’s all part of the fun at Slug Fest, which celebrates this native Northwest creature with tentacles, slug crafts and a human slug race.

 But for Wendi, real slugs are the coolest thing about Slug Fest.